yilmazuur/React-Redux-BoilerPlate/readme.md

-loaded packages are at below with run order. install global npm modules one by one.
-For others: simply => npm install and run "npm link webpack --save" after "npm install"
+loaded packages are at below with run order. <br />
+install global npm modules one by one.
+For others: simply => npm install <br />
+and run "npm link webpack --save" after "npm install"

 npm install babel --save